 In this "Tools of the Trade" series, I will highlight important pieces of weight room equipment and how to implement them in a successful training program.
 The first "tool of the trade" is arguably the single most important tool you can have in your weight room: the barbell.

 When the bar is fixed behind the neck, as in a squatting or lunging movement, the musculature surrounding the torso and hips has to work to maintain an upright posture to complete the movement.
 This trains the athlete to produce force in the most efficient patterns, so they can maintain strong structural positions when delivering forceful actions in practice or competition (striking, jumping, sprinting, etc.).
 Similarly, the spinal column is loaded when the bar is locked in the overhead position, only now the shoulders are recruited as well to control the weight overhead.
 While dumbbells can be used to complete similar movements, using a bar allows for loading more weight, thus yielding greater results and quicker adaptation.

 Barbells are efficient because they are very easy to scale when it comes to loading.
-Adding and removing plates is fast, and allows a range from 45 lbs to as much weight as you could possibly need.
+Adding and removing plates is fast, and allows a range from 45 lb to as much weight as you could possibly need.
 Not only does this make it convenient for multiple athletes to use the same bar, it saves time and space—which are both at a premium during team training sessions.
 Training with barbells allows for less clutter in the weight room and a more organized approach to team training.
 In addition, there are a wide variety of barbell movements that can be effective through every phase of training.

 A barbell will be a constant training tool for beginners all the way to Olympic-caliber athletes.
 In Volt training programs, we frequently program high-rep compound movements using light or empty barbells in early blocks of training.
 This helps train the neuromuscular system to develop optimum patterns of movement and highlight/correct poor mechanics.
 Practicing the movements early allows for an easier transfer to loaded movements later in the program.
 This helps make barbells a mainstay in strength and conditioning and a must-have piece of equipment for any weight room.

-Join over 80,000 coaches and athletes using Volt's intelligent training app.
+Join over 100,000 coaches and athletes using Volt's intelligent training app.
 For more information, click here.